Photo: Alexandra Iglesia '21

 SEPTA Tickets Process

-As a Ford, you’re less than 30 minutes by train to Center City Philadelphia, where you can access all of the opportunities and resources of a huge metropolis.
-All it takes is a short walk from campus, and you’re on the train and on your way to Philadelphia.
+As a Ford, you’re less than 30 minutes by public transportation to Center City Philadelphia, where you can access all of the opportunities and resources of a huge metropolis.
+All it takes is a short walk from campus, and you’re on your way to Philadelphia!

 How it Works

-Any Haverford student who is going to a one-time event that relates to civic or cultural engagement in the city can request a disposable SEPTA Key card from the Student Life Office.
+Any Haverford student who is going to a one-time event that relates to civic or cultural engagement in the city can request a disposable SEPTA pass!

-The hope is that you will participate in something and be able to bring the experience back to campus.
-If you are unsure if your trip qualifies, feel free to send an email to Dexter Coen Gilbert (email@example.com)!
+The hope is that you will participate in something that will inform your civic and cultural experience while at Haverford.
+If you are unsure if your trip qualifies, feel free to send an email to hc-engage [at] haverford.edu.

 Groups & Recurring Events

-- Doctors appointments and personal trips do not qualify for the free pass.
+- Doctors appointments and personal trips (including traveling home over breaks) do not qualify for the free pass.

 - These passes are available for individuals only.
-If you and a group wanted to travel into the city for a qualifying event you will each need to fill out the form individually.
+If you and a group want to travel into the city for a qualifying event each participant must come and pick up their own pass individually.

-Our interns are ready to help!
-All you need to do is show up and fill out a quick form to grab your pass.
+We are eager for students to start traveling into Philadelphia again!
+All you need to do is show up during the days/times listed below and fill out a quick form to get your pass.

 Other Resources for Passes

-Those traveling for classes may request funding from the Office of Financial Aid (firstname.lastname@example.org) for Penn classes, or the Tri-College Philadelphia Program (email@example.com) for a program course.
+- Those traveling for classes may request funding from the Office of Financial Aid (finaid [at] haverford.edu) for Penn classes, or the Tri-College Philadelphia Program (ccleary [at] haverford.edu) for a program course.